aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/element/_index.md

 ```

-(Optional; PDF�1.4) A language specifying the natural language for all text in the structure element except where overridden by language specifications for nested structure elements or marked content.
+(Optional; PDF 1.4) A language specifying the natural language for all text in the structure element except where overridden by language specifications for nested structure elements or marked content.

 **Returns:**
 java.lang.String - String object